Reporting a crime

 We will help you whether you report the crime or not.
 Our service is confidential, and we won’t pass on information to the police without your consent unless we think someone is at serious risk of harm and needs urgent help.

-We can support can provide bespoke support and information to you and your friends and family who might also be affected by the crime.
+We can provide bespoke support and information to you and your friends and family who might also be affected by the crime.

 Our aim is to make you feel safer and be emotionally stronger and better informed of your rights.